rdeits/sublime-text-2-open-with-vim/README.md

 Sublime Text 2 Open With Vim
 ============================
-Open current file with vim on terminal.
+Open the current file in Vim.
+This works in terminal and GVim on Linux and MacVim on OSX.
-This script works only for Linux.

 Installation
 ------------